rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 Ideally, these four states (including the task identifier/pointer) could be packed into a single word-sized value.

-Channels initially start out as empty.
-Now we discuss the various channel operations.
+Channels initially start out in the `empty` state, and states evolve based on various channel operations.

 # Channel Operations #

+This section provides algorithms for how to send to, receive from, and terminate a pipe endpoint.

 ## Send ##